 This later became the staple of animated series, in which it is possible to keep a character the same age year after year without major psychological harm to the actor (who, on a cartoon, is usually an adult anyway).
 Since animation doesn't require actual actors, it's much easier to keep it up in works where the creator can control the physical aspects of the characters.

-Ash from Pokémon seems to have fallen foul of this, having been declared as still being 10 years old at the start of Best Wishes!
+Ash and Pikachu from Pokémon seems to have fallen foul of this, having been declared as still being 10 years old at the start of Best Wishes!
 (Black and White, Season 14 outside Japan).
-Although, it was only in the dub, not the original Japanese.
+This was said in the original Japanese as well.

 Former storyboard artist Masamitsu Hidaka explicitly saidin this interview that Ash and his friends remain their respective ages for as long as the show is on, however many years that may be!